 Innovative Recycling – More Reuse, Less Plastic Waste

 Plastics are the materials of our time.
-They help us cope with global challenges, such as aligning economy and society with climate-neutrality.
-But also in developing new mobility concepts, or addressing the growth of the world’s population and making our cities more livable.
+They help us cope with global challenges, such as aligning economy and society with climate-neutrality, developing new mobility concepts, or addressing the growth of the world’s population and making our cities more livable.

 However, in order to achieve a truly sustainable future and protect our environment in the long run, our attitude towards consumption and understanding of plastic waste – and waste as a whole – must change.
 Since 1970, global resource consumption has more than tripled.
-The natural resources for 2022 were already exhausted after seven months.
+The natural resources for the whole of 2020 were already exhausted after eight months.
 At the same time, humanity does not utilize products in a sustainable way.
 According to a scientific study, only around 9 percent of all plastics manufactured between 1950 and 2015 have been recycled.

 Covestro Promotes Recycling